Mount Adams (Washington): Recreation

-Like many other Cascade volcanoes, Mount Adams offers many recreational activities, including mountain climbing, hiking and backpacking, berry picking, camping, boating, fishing, rafting, photography, wildlife viewing, and scenic driving among other things.
+Like many other Cascade volcanoes, Mount Adams offers many recreational activities, including mountain climbing, backcountry skiing, hiking and backpacking, berry picking, camping, boating, fishing, rafting, photography, wildlife viewing, and scenic driving among other things.

 The 47122 acre Mount Adams Wilderness along the west slope of Mount Adams offers an abundance of opportunities for hiking, backpacking, backcountry camping, mountain climbing and equestrian sports.
 Trails in the wilderness pass through dry east-side and moist west-side forests, with views of Mt.
 Adams and its glaciers, tumbling streams, open alpine forests, parklands, and a variety of wildflowers among lava flows and rimrocks.
 A Cascades Volcano Pass from the United States Forest Service (USFS) is required for activities above 7000 ft from June through September.

 On the north side, the Midway High Lakes Area, which lies mostly outside the wilderness area, is one of the more popular areas around Mount Adams.
 The area is made up of four large lakes, Council Lake, Takhlakh Lake, Ollalie Lake, and Horseshoe Lake; one small lake, Green Mountain Lake; and a group of small lakes, Chain of Lakes.
 The area offers developed and primitive camping as well as a good number of trails for hiking and backpacking.
 Most trails are open to horses and many outside the wilderness are open to motorcycles.
 More scenery similar to what is encountered in the Mount Adams Wilderness abounds.
 The area also offers boating and fishing opportunities on several of the lakes.

 On the south side of Adams, the Morrison Creek area provides additional opportunities for hiking, backpacking, biking, and equestrian sports with several long loop trails.
 A few small and primitive campgrounds exist in the area, including the Wicky Creek Shelter.
 Generally, there are trailheads at these campgrounds.